MichaelC-DS/MichaelC-DS.github.io/index.md

 # Data Science Portfolio by Michael Cardenas

-This page showcases several projects of personal interest ranging from Machine Learning to GIS.
+This page showcases several projects of personal interest ranging from Machine Learning to Data Visualization and GIS.

 ## Visualization Samples